Global high-resolution parameter maps for HBV

 The interactions between model parameters and simulation results are generally highly complex and nonlinear.
 The outputs of a low-resolution model with resampled parameter maps will therefore likely significantly differ from the resampled outputs of a high-resolution model with 0.05° parameter maps.
 Thus, we do not recommend using the parameter maps at other spatial resolutions.
 See Beven (1995), Kling and Gupta (2009), and Freund et al. (2020) for further discussion.

-The parameter maps were produced by Hylke Beck (Princeton University and Princeton Climate Analytics, Inc.).
+The parameter maps were produced by Hylke Beck (Princeton University).
 The following organizations are thanked for providing streamflow and/or catchment boundary data: the United States Geological Survey (USGS), the Global Runoff Data Centre (GRDC), the Brazilian Agencia Nacional de Aguas, EURO-FRIEND-Water, the European Commission Joint Research Centre (JRC), the Water Survey of Canada (WSC), the Australian Bureau of Meteorology (BoM), and the Chilean Center for Climate and Resilience Research (CR2).